JagGlo/playOmics/README.md

   )
 ```

+This approach ensures you’re working with the most relevant features,
+optimizing the model’s performance and efficiency.

 ### Modelling

 The **create_multiple_models()** function is a comprehensive tool to
 build multiple machine learning models using varying combinations of
-predictor variables in order to discover which yields the best results.
+predictor variables to discover which yields the best results.

 By default, the function examines combinations of predictor variables up
-to a set of three, but if you’re feeling adventurous, you can instruct
+to a set of three.
+Still, if you’re feeling adventurous, you can
-it to consider more combinations by adjusting the `n_max` parameter.
+instruct it to consider more combinations by adjusting the `n_max`
+parameter.

-At the heart of the function is the logistic regression algorithm—a
+The logistic regression algorithm is at the heart of the function—a
-well-established method used for predicting binary outcomes.
-The choice
+well-established method for predicting binary outcomes.
+The choice of
-of logistic regression ensures that the models produced are both
+logistic regression ensures that the models produced are both
-interpretable and reliable, making them a great fit for a wide range of
+interpretable and reliable, making them an excellent fit for a wide
-practical applications.
+range of practical applications.

 You then feed in your training and testing data using the `train_data`
 and `test_data` parameters, respectively.
 Additionally, the function
-needs some clarity about which column in your data is the `target` (or
+needs clarity about which column in your data is the `target` (or
-dependent) variable, and which one serves as an identifier.
-This is
+dependent) variable and which serves as an identifier.
+This is essential
-essential for the function to properly focus on the modeling process.
+for the function to focus on the modeling process properly.

-In this step, data will finally connect into one dataframe using early
+In this step, data will finally connect into one dataframe using the
-integration approach.
+early integration approach.

 When forming the single logistic regression model, missing data are
 eventually removed.
-The maximum delay of this step is crucial, because
+The maximum delay of this step is crucial because it
-it ensures we extract the most value from your dataset.
+ensures we extract the most value from your dataset.
 It’s especially
-vital for omics data; sometimes different omics don’t always align,
+vital for omics data; sometimes, different omics don’t always align,
 meaning a data point might be missing in one omic but present in
 another.
 And if you’re dealing with rare diseases, this step is a
 lifesaver since it helps us maximize the data size, making the most of
 every single data point you have.

-Nieoptymalne zapisywanie danych - BRCA_data 550 MB, BRCA_data_splitted -
-450 MB, data prepared - 360 MB, modelling_set - 450 MB, splitted_data -
-500 MB -? razem prawie 3 GB!!!

 ``` r
 create_multiple_models(